What does “odaijini” mean in Japanese?

 Summary

-In this blog post, I’ve explained “odaijini” in detail based on its components.
-And also, I’ve explained how to use it through the example conversation.
+In this blog post, I’ve explained the definition and meanings of “odaijini” in detail based on its grammatical components.
+And also, I’ve explained how to use it through the example sentence.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.